tensorflow/tensorflow/tensorflow/docs_src/performance/performance_guide.md

 *   `inter_op_parallelism_threads`: All ready nodes are scheduled in this pool.

 These configurations are set via the `tf.ConfigProto` and passed to `tf.Session` in the `config` attribute as shown in the snippet below.
-For both configuration options, if they are unset or set to 0, will default to the number of logical CPU cores.
+Both configuration options, if they are unset or set to `0`, will default to the number of logical CPU cores. **This setting does not apply to TensorFlow with MKL-DNN**.
 Testing has shown that the default is effective for systems ranging from one CPU with 4 cores to multiple CPUs with 70+ combined logical cores.
-A common alternative optimization is to set the number of threads in both pools equal to the number of physical cores rather than logical cores.
+A common alternative optimization is to set the number of threads in both pools equal to the number of physical cores, rather than the number of logical cores.

 ```python